 Bridging the Church-Campus Gap - This is our internship program for college students interested in learning more, investing more, being more knit in to the family of God.
 It is a great opportunity to serve, receive valuable theological training, and have practical experiences and opportunities within the church.

 Fr.
-Bob Beloin is the Roman Catholic Chaplain.
+Robert Beloin is the Roman Catholic Chaplain.
 Msgr.
 Gerard Schmitz is the Interim Chaplain, Sr. Jennifer Schaaf, Fr.
-Karl Davis and Carlene Demiany are the Assistant Roman Catholic Chaplains.
-If you have any questions and/or would like to visit with them, please e-mail them at firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com, and firstname.lastname@example.org.
+Karl Davis, Carlene Demiany, and Allan Esteron are the Assistant Roman Catholic Chaplains.
+If you have any questions and/or would like to visit with them, please e-mail them at msgr.schmitz@AOHCT.org, email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.

 Saint Thomas More, the Catholic Chapel & Center at Yale University serves the Catholic community at Yale University by: